Timor-Leste

 Economic Structure

 Offshore oil and gas resources are an important pillar of the economy and government revenues.
 Oil rents contribute around one third to the country's GDP.
 The great majority of the population is employed in the agricultural and services sector.
 Important agricultural products include corn, rice, cassava, sweet potatoes, coconuts, and coffee.
 The manufacturing sector focusses on textiles and garments, handicrafts, and the processing of coffee.
-Furthermore, marble quarrying builds another source for foreign exchange.
+Furthermore, marble quarrying is another source for foreign exchange.

 Usage of EBA Preferences